jhinrichsen/lunar-lander/PROMPT.md

 2. Transpilation from FOCAL to Go 1.24 (Target 2)

-Accurately transpile the original 1969 FOCAL source code of the Lunar Lander to modern Go 1.24, fully utilizing the latest features (generics, slices, etc.).
+Accurately transpile the original 1969 FOCAL source code of the Lunar Lander to modern Go 1.24, fully utilizing the latest language features (generics, slices, etc.).

-Take special care regarding floating-point arithmetic differences between FOCAL and Go, ensuring high fidelity replication of the original logic and outcomes.
+Take special care regarding floating‑point arithmetic differences between FOCAL and Go, ensuring high‑fidelity replication of the original logic and outcomes.

-Provide a detailed explanation of any differences or adjustments required due to floating-point arithmetic disparities.
+Provide a clear explanation of any numerical deviations and how you mitigated them.

-Definition of Done (DoD): A runnable and fully tested Go file named main.go, capable of producing simulation outputs that match the behavior and numeric results of the original Lunar Lander implementation as closely as possible, within the constraints of Go’s standard float64 or float128 arithmetic.
+Definition of Done (DoD): A runnable and fully tested Go package that contains:

-Optional Recommendation: Extra recognition will be given for implementations using a custom numeric type closely mimicking the original PDP-8/FOCAL floating-point behavior for enhanced historical accuracy.
+main.go — command‑line simulator producing output that matches the historical listing to three significant figures.

+main_test.go — two standard Go tests:

+TestGoodLanding feeds the documented safe‑landing burn‑rate sequence and asserts the final telemetry matches the sample output.

+TestBadLanding feeds the documented crash‑landing sequence and asserts the final telemetry matches the crash sample.

+Optional (MAY): extra credit for a custom numeric type emulating PDP‑8/FOCAL floating point.
+(MAY):** extra credit for a custom numeric type emulating PDP‑8/FOCAL floating point.

-3. Self-Optimizing AI Solutions (Target 3)
+3. Self‑Optimizing AI Solutions (Target 3).
+Self-Optimizing AI Solutions (Target 3)

 Develop a self-optimizing implementation that intelligently adjusts its own inputs to achieve: